Divyendra-S/Natively/docs/IMAGE_GRID_SPACING_FIX.md

 ## Issue Description

-The ImageGrid component in the Gallery Screen had a spacing issue where:
+The ImageGrid component in the Gallery Screen had multiple spacing issues:

+### Primary Issue:
 - Images had excessive space on the left side
 - Images were overflowing or touching the right edge of the screen
 - Uneven distribution of images across the screen width
 - Poor visual alignment and inconsistent spacing

+### Secondary Issue:
+- No bottom padding when scrolling to the end of the image list
+- Last row of images would touch the bottom edge of the screen

 ## Root Cause Analysis